autopawn/dc2/README.md

 The default (and recommended) reduction strategy, is:
 ```
-rand:6000 sdce+:200
+rand1:6000 sdce+:200
 ```
 which picks 6000 solutions randomly and then applies scde to select 200.

-**If you want to spend more computational power to solve the problem, you could indicate a reduction strategy that selects more solutions**:
+**If you want to invest more computational power to solve the problem, you could indicate a reduction strategy that selects more solutions**:
 ```
-rand:10000 sdce+:400
+rand1:10000 sdce+:400
 ```

 You may also skip the previous random selection, which will be more costly but will result on more representative solutions.